 ENGINE: 4 x Junkers Jumo 109-004B-1 turbojet engines developing 1,985 lb of thrust.

 SPEED (MAX): 347 miles-per-hour (558 kilometers-per-hour; 301 knots)

 RANGE: 963 miles (1,550 kilometers; 837 nautical miles)

 RATE-OF-CLIMB: 1,900 feet-per-minute (579 meters-per-minute)

-Detailing the development and operational history of the Junkers Ju 287 Jet-Powered Heavy Bomber Prototype
+Detailing the development and operational history of the Junkers Ju 287 Jet-Powered Heavy Bomber Prototype.

-Authored By Staff Writer; Content ©www.MilitaryFactory.com
+Authored by Staff Writer.
+Content ©www.MilitaryFactory.com.

 The Junkers Ju 287 certainly proved one of the most unique of the approved late-war, jet-powered designs for the German nation - now fighting a war on multiple fronts.
 The aircraft was intended as a high-speed heavy bomber which strayed away from previous conventional German thinking of the time which leaned towards light-to-medium-weight bomber projects - though a focus on fast bombers still remained at this point.
 Indeed, the German Luftwaffe fielded a limited collection of four-engined bombers during the war and this proved a strategic and tactical limitation throughout 1944 and into 1945.

 Hans Wocke worked for Junkers and, in 1943, proposed a swept-forward wing concept for a fast jet bomber capable of outrunning any known enemy air defenses - including interceptors and ground-based cannon networks.
 The use of a forward-swept-wing, Wocke argued, would promote improved high-speed qualities and improve on low-speed handling when compared to straight-wing, jet-powered designs being regularly put forth.
 Design of the Ju 287 was headed by Ernst Zindel.